aldefouw/redcap_cypress/README.md

 **The choice to use Cypress for testing REDCap was strategic.**

-Because the framework is not environment-dependent, **the tests you write today will still be relevant in the future** - even if you change your server infrastructure down the road.
+Because the framework is not environment-dependent, **the tests you write today will still be relevant in the future** - even if you change your server infrastructure.

 *You could change from Windows to Linux or vice versa and your tests won't need to change.*